GNUAspell/aspell/README.md

 `<prefix>/bin` to your PATH or make symbolic links to the executable in order for the dictionary to build correctly.

-To run the debugger on these programs if there are not installed use
+To run the debugger on these programs if they are not installed use
 ```
 libtool gdb <debugger parms>
 ```